 - When dough is mixed well, cover and let set in a warm part of your kitchen until it has doubled in size.

-- Line a baking sheet ( this is my favorite toxic free cookie sheet) with parchment paper and set aside.
+- Line a baking sheet (Buy a non toxic cookie sheet here) with parchment paper and set aside.

 - When dough is ready, turn onto a floured surface and knead for about 3-5 minutes or until dough is smooth and elastic, not sticky.